Inflorescence an axillary raceme with few to many flowers; flower colour varies with ecotype (ILRI 8114)

 The majority appear to flower in response to shortening daylength.
 Flowering time varies markedly among provenances, some flowering in about 70 days from a spring planting and others 200 days.

 Generally, seed does not require scarification.
-However, levels of hard seed can be high, and scarification may be necessary in some instances to achieve at least 50% germination.
+However, levels of hard seed can be high in some samples, and scarification may be necessary to achieve at least 50% germination.
 Although T. labialis appears somewhat promiscuous in relation to rhizobial requirements, inoculation with CB 756 (Australia) or an equivalent strain may be beneficial.
-Seed can be broadcast or sown at 2-3 kg/ha in rows 50-75 cm apart, and no more than 3 cm deep.
+Seed can be broadcast or sown at 2‒3 kg/ha in rows 50‒75 cm apart, and no more than 3 cm deep.
 Seed is small and seedling development relatively slow, so seed should be sown into a well-prepared seedbed, with the area rolled after sowing.
-Stands take 6-8 months to become established.
+Stands take 6‒8 months to become established.

 T. labialis requires moderately fertile soil.
 Application of 20 kg/ha P and 40 kg/ha K is recommended on deficient soils.
-In view of the high demand for Mo by the closely related Neonotonia wightii , it may be advisable to apply 100-200 g/ha Mo every 3 years on more acid soils.
+In view of the high demand for Mo by the closely related Neonotonia wightii, and in the absence of information specific to T. labialis, it may be advisable to apply 100‒200 g/ha Mo every 3 years on more acid soils.

 T. labialis grows well in mixed pastures, persisting and producing considerable bulk without smothering the grasses.
-It is probably not sufficiently aggressive to combine with more competitive grasses such as Paspalum notatum , nor does it twine to a sufficient height to combine with unmanaged tall grasses such as Panicum maximum .
-However, it can combine with these larger species if they are maintained at about 50-80 cm high.
+It is probably not sufficiently aggressive to combine with more competitive grasses such as Paspalum notatum, nor does it twine to a sufficient height to combine with unmanaged tall grasses such as Megathyrsus maximus.
+However, it can combine with these larger species if they are maintained at about 50‒80 cm high.

 It is not affected by pests and diseases to any great extent, although leaf damage caused by Fusarium and Alternaria has been recorded, particularly in the wet season.
 It is less affected by Alternaria than are Macroptilium atropurpureum and Neonotonia wightii .
 Some leaf damage has also been caused by the banded cucumber beetle, Diabrotica balteata (Coleoptera: Chrysomelidae).

-T. labialis has become naturalised outside its native range.
+T. labialis has become naturalized outside its native range.

 No record of toxicity.